Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories: Thermodynamic Formalism

 We adopt an operational approach to entropy, appropriate for driven, nonequilibrium systems in which a microscopic definition of thermodynamic entropy is neither accessible nor meaningful.
 Entropy is therefore defined through coarse-graining, quantifying the irreversible redistribution of spectral weight under a resolution-limited description \cite{Breuer2002}.
 Throughout this work, all entropic quantities are expressed in natural units (nats), corresponding to logarithms taken with base $e$.

 Operationally, this construction is equivalent to tracing over dispersive modes outside a resolution-limited observational algebra, yielding an effective reduced description analogous to entanglement entropy in quantum field theory on curved spacetime \cite{Bombelli1986,Wall2010}.
+This open-system reading of the GSL is precisely the Prigogine-type nonequilibrium framework recently connected to Hawking radiation \cite{Sonnino2024a}.

 The central idea is to partition the optical field into two dynamically coupled subsystems: a coherent, localized solitonic component and an incoherent radiative component generated through integrability-breaking dispersion.
 This partition defines an effective system--bath structure, enabling an operational formulation of entropy production.
+The soliton-dominated domain $\Omega_S$ and the complementary radiation domain $\Omega_R$ are disjoint, $\Omega_S\cap\Omega_R=\emptyset$, and together cover the active spectral support; the field and spectral variables are specified at first use in Eq.~\eqref{eq:pS} below.